Abbeville Confederate Monument – Abbeville, South Carolina

 South Carolina | SC Picture Project | Abbeville County Photos | Abbeville Confederate Monument

-The Abbeville Civil War monument is a popular tourist attraction on the Abbeville Square.
+The Abbeville Civil War monument is a popular tourist attraction on the Abbeville Court Square.
 The monument pictured here is a replacement, erected in December 1996 by Italian sculptor Dario Franco Rossi.
 The original was erected in 1906 by the Daughters of the Confederacy to honor those who served and died in the Civil War.

 Beginning with the accidental death of J. Clark Allen on February 13, 1861 on Sullivan’s Island, close to 350 Abbeville District men would lose their lives in the Civil War.
 It should be noted that the Federal Census of 1860 listed around 1,600 inhabitants in the area.
 Removing women and children from this number would mean close to one-half of Abbeville’s male population was killed in the war.

 The list of Abbeville’s casualties included five prominent men who held the rank of colonel at the time of their death.
-Augustus M. Smith moved to Abbeville after marrying the daughter of Judge David L. Wardlaw.
+Augustus M. Smith had moved to Abbeville after marrying the daughter of Judge David L. Wardlaw.
 He eventually purchased an Arkansas plantation that had a combined property value of around $450,000 in 1860 dollars.
-Smith, only in his thirties, personified the incredible wealth obtained by a privileged few during the Antebellum Period.
+Smith, only in his thirties, personified the incredible wealth obtained by a privileged few during the Antebellum era.
 He entered Confederate service as a major in April, 1861.
 Smith held the rank of Colonel when he died from wounds received during the Battle of Gaines’ Mill, the third of the Seven Days Battles, in June of 1862.

 John Calhoun Simkins, brother-in-law of Governor Francis Pickens, was an Edgefield native who owned a plantation in Newberry.
 A captain in the Palmetto Regiment during the Mexican-American War, Simkins had married another daughter of Judge David Wardlaw and spent most of his time in Abbeville to be with his wife’s family.
 Simkins was a colonel in the 1st SC Infantry Regiment when he was killed on July 18, 1863, during the Union assault on Battery Wagner near Charleston.